unix-world/Smart.Framework.Modules/README.md

 	* MediaGallery: a media gallery api for Smart.Framework
 	* SocialMedia Facebook: Js + PHP API
 	* SocialMedia Twitter: Js + PHP API

-### Extra App Modules (LGPLv3 licensed ; can be used with Smart.Framework licensed under LGPLv3 license only):
 	* PageBuilder: a content management API for Smart.Framework
-	* SVN (manager): a SVN (subversion) web based manager
+	* SVN (manager): a web based SVN (subversion) manager
-	* Cloud (manager): an advanced Cloud Api: WebDAV, CalDAV / WebCal and CardDAV / WebAddressbook

-### Extra App Widgets (GPLv3 licensed ; can be used with Smart.Framework licensed under LGPLv3 license only):
+### Extra App Modules (GPLv3 licensed ; can be used with Smart.Framework licensed under GPLv3 license only):
+	* Cloud App: an advanced Cloud Api and app module: WebDAV, CalDAV / WebCal and CardDAV / WebAddressbook
-	* Agile (manager): an Agile project management API for Smart.Framework
+	* Agile App: an document store API and app module for Smart.Framework
 	* Workflow Components: a collection of smart Javascript components and utilities

 ### Extra Libs (BSD licensed):